Stoked! 511 California surfers paddle out to set record

-HUNTINGTON BEACH, Calif.
-(AP) — Southern California surfers are stoked after setting a Guinness World Record for largest surf paddle-out.
+HUNTINGTON BEACH, Calif. — Southern California surfers are stoked after setting a Guinness World Record for largest surf paddle-out.

 The record became official Tuesday after 511 surfers formed a circle and held hands for one minute while floating off Huntington Beach.

-The Orange County Register says (http://bit.ly/2sWjn3m ) the group contended with morning fog, strong currents and large waves.
+The Orange County Register reports the group contended with morning fog, strong currents and large waves.

 The paddle-out was conceived as a way to celebrate surfing making it into the Olympic summer games for the first time in 2020.